9 March 2007 Case of the Week #76

 (scroll down to continue)

-Tubulocystic clear cell adenocarcinoma of prostate with metastasis to femoral lymph node
+Clear cell adenocarcinoma of prostate with tubulocystic growth and metastasis to femoral lymph node

 This is a very rare tumor of the prostate, whose diagnosis was confirmed by Dr. Jonathan Epstein.
 A similar case was reported from Taiwan, published by Dr. Epstein et. al. (AJSP 2000;24:1433).
 In both cases, the tumor was composed of papillary and tubulocystic glands lined by cuboidal and hobnail cells with clear to eosinophilic cytoplasm.
 The nuclei were mildly pleomorphic and had prominent nucleoli.
 Psammoma bodies were occasionally seen (image #13).
 There was no/minimal mitotic activity.
 Hyaline globules were present in this case (image #11; #12), but not reported in the published case.